christianemardaniag/fmis-app/README.md

 Create a system that will allow faculty to register and create their profile (Consent promt needed).
 Faculty can add necessary information within the system.
 Faculty can also upload certificates of training, seminars, certification, etc. within the system.
 Faculty can print their information.
 Faculty can view a summary of his/her training, seminars, certifications, etc. Summary can be filtered or searched.
 Faculty can update his/her information.

 The admin can accept faculty registration.
 Admin can print faculty member/s information.
 Admin can view a summary of faculty member/s training, seminars, certifications, etc. A summary can be filtered or searched.

-Admin can update faculty information.
+[Personal Data Sheet Guidelines]{https://www.coa.gov.ph/phocadownload/userupload/HR/doc-req-for-recruitment/Guide_to_Filling_Up_the_PDS.pdf}

 **FACULTY PROFILE PERSONAL INFORMATION: (Please refer to PDS)**
-- Email address (used as username)
-- Password
-- Picture (profile)
-- Employee Number
 - First Name
 - Last Name
-- Middle Initial (not required)
+- Middle Name (not required)
 - Name Extension (not required)
 - Date of Birth
+- Place of Birth
 - Age (Auto compute)
-- Place of Birth
 - Sex (Gender)
 - Civil Status
-- Height (not required)
+- Height
-- Weight (not required)
+- Weight
-- Blood Type (not required)
+- Blood Type
 - GSIS ID No. (not required)
 - PAG-IBIG ID No. (not required)
 - PHILHEALTH No. (not required)
 - SSS No. (not required)
 - TIN No. (not required)
+- Employee Number
-- Citizenship (not required)
+- Citizenship
 - Resident Address (some fields are required)
     - House/Block/Lot No.
     - Street